 • “Okay good, that’s in the ballpark of what I expected” will check the box for the recruiter.”

 If the range is below what you’re targeting, consider whether it’s worth continuing the process.
 I recommend saying, “hmmm, I’m really interested in this role but that’s lower than other opportunities I’m exploring.
-Is there any flexibility in that range?”
+Is there any flexibility around that range?”
 If there isn’t, the role may not be a fit for you.
 However, you might want to ask if there might be a possibility of creating a position of greater responsibility that would have the higher compensation you seek, and discuss how you might be able to deliver higher value.

 What if they push back?